BillyDM/awesome-audio-dsp/README.md

 # Awesome Audio DSP

 My curated list of audio DSP (digital signal processing) and plugin development resources.
 New resources may be added in the future.
-Feel free to open a PR if you wish!

 - [Code Libraries](sections/CODE_LIBRARIES.md) - A list of useful libraries for audio software.
 - [DSP Cookbooks](sections/DSP_COOKBOOKS.md) - A list of algorithms and equations you can use and reference for your own DSP designs.